 WHY is this medicine prescribed?

-Glucagon is used along with emergency medical treatment to treat very low blood sugar.
-Glucagon is also used in diagnostic testing of the stomach and other digestive organs.
+Glucagon injection is used for emergency treatment of very low blood sugar (severe hypoglycemia).
+It is also used to slow down movement in the digestive system during certain X-ray lab tests.
 Glucagon is in a class of medications called glycogenolytic agents.
 It works by causing the liver to release stored sugar to the blood.
-It also works by relaxing smooth muscles of the stomach and other digestive organs for diagnostic testing.
+It also works by relaxing digestive muscles for X-ray lab testing.

 Are there OTHER USES for this medicine?